 Hey.
 I’m John.

 I like to learn.
 Several years ago, I was learning how to attach myself to a Via Ferrata cable hiking through the Dolomites.
-Clipped onto the face, I realized how lucky I’ve been to have unique experiences throughout my life.
+While clipping in, I realized how lucky I’ve been to have unique experiences throughout my life.

 When I returned home from my trip I created this website.
 I hope I can help you pursue your passions like I pursue mine.